Irish Air Corps plane suffers engine failure but manages to glide back to base

 Instead of ejecting, the two Air Corps pilots were able to manoeuvre the aircraft and glide it in for a safe landing at Casement Aerodrome, Baldonnel in south-west Dublin.

-The pilots are unharmed aside from being “slightly shaken” said a military source.
-“They’ll be having a stiff drink tonight”.
-The Defences forces said an investigation had begun.
+The pilots were unharmed aside from being “slightly shaken”, said a military source.
+“They’ll be having a stiff drink tonight.”
+The Defences orces said an investigation had begun.

-In a statement the Defence Forces said the training aircraft from the Irish Air Corps Flying Training School departed Casement Aerodrome, Baldonnel at about 3pm on Friday on a routine training flight.
+In a statement, it said the training aircraft from the Irish Air Corps Flying Training School departed Casement Aerodrome, Baldonnel at about 3pm on Friday on a routine training flight.

 “An investigation in accordance with standard regulation and procedures has now commenced to determine the cause of this incident.”